-Roughly 60 square miles of remote badlands offer some of the most unusual scenery in New Mexico and a truly unforgettable area to hike and explore.
+Roughly 60 square miles of remote badlands offer some of the most unusual scenery in New Mexico and a truly unforgettable area to photograph, hike and explore.

 Road 7297, off of Highway 371 South of Farmington, NM

 The Bisti/De-Na-Zin Wilderness area covers roughly 60 square miles of remote badlands south of Farmington, NM.
 The wilderness features steeply eroded hills and formations that offer some of the most unusual scenery in the United States.
 The Wilderness was once a coastal swamp of an inland sea; and was home to many large trees, reptiles, dinosaurs and primitive mammals.
 What you see today is the preserved record of this swamp that is now a true desert wilderness.

 You can reach some of the most astonishing landscapes with hikes of 2 to 5 miles round trip.
 It is best to travel in the early morning and late afternoon.
 There are no marked trails in the Bisti/De-Na-Zin Wilderness and it is easy to get confused or lost.
 A GPS or compass is helpful and pay close attention to your surroundings.
 Take plenty of water, protective clothing and footwear appropriate for the season.
 No cell phone service is available.